Dublin in 4 Days: The perfect itinerary

 Take a Walk

 Dublin has many wonderful parks and areas to take a stroll just to soak up the atmosphere.
 Make sure you walk along the River Liffey and cross the Ha’Penny Bridge.
 Grafton Street is a great place to shop and take in the street performers.
-St. Stephen’s Green is a perfect spot to take a relaxing stroll and if you love animals, check out Phoenix Park and the Dublin Zoo.
+St. Stephen’s Green is a perfect spot to take a relaxing stroll, and if you love animals, check out Phoenix Park and the Dublin Zoo.

 Something Else to Try

-Hags with Bags (aka the meeting place)
+Hags with Bags

-Night life and Restaurants
+Nightlife and Restaurants

 Day Trips

 Kilkenny is a medieval city with a stunning castle, cathedral, and numerous historical sites.
 It is also known for its craft shops and breweries.
-You can also take a day trip to Belfast to see the Titanic Belfast Museum and the Giants Causeway.
+You can also take a day trip to Belfast to see the Titanic Belfast Museum and the Giant’s Causeway.
 You won’t regret it!

 For a longer trip, drive up to the Cliffs of Moher.
-It is a bit of a longer trip but the sea cliffs on Ireland’s west coast are stunning and doable with an early start.
+It is a bit of a longer trip, but the sea cliffs on Ireland’s west coast are stunning and doable with an early start.

 Free Itinerary

-+ posts
+Writer at | + posts